Azure/connectthedots/Azure/ARMTemplate/Readme.md

 ##Editing the deployment ARM template##
 The default Azure Resource Manager template doesn't require editing unless you want to change the architecture of your solution to go from the default ConnectTheDots one to your own version of it.
 You can find information on how to customize the ARM template for ConnectTheDots [here](CustomizeTemplate.md).
+If you edit the template file, then you will have to deploy it using the command line instructions, not the "Azure Deploy Button"

 ##Deploy using the Azure Deploy Button##
 There are several ways to deploy Azure resources to your subscription using Azure Resourre Manager templates.
 The simplest one is to click on the button below and follow instructions.